Jaybee020/RandNum/ReadMe.md

 ## Frontend

 This is the official frontend of RandNum interacting with the express backend.
-It is written in React.Click [here](https://randnumber.netlify.app) to play.
+It is written in React.Click [here](https://randnum.xyz) to play.

+There is a youtube video [here]("https://www.youtube.com/watch?v=yxtMKwMOq-Y")